AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

   file defining this attribute, then, an error is emitted and ``gnatcheck`` will exit with an error code.

+``Lkql_Path``
+  Value is a list of directories to add to the ``LKQL_PATH`` environment variable when GNATcheck is spawning the LKQL engine.
+This variable is used to resolve module importations in LKQL sources.
+If not absolute, paths provided through this attribute are relatives to the project file defining it.

+  This attributes may work combined with the ``--lkql-path`` switch, in that case, all directories are added to the ``LKQL_PATH`` environment variable.

 ``Switches``
   Index is a language name.
 Value is a list of additional switches to be used when invoking ``gnatcheck``.